Salomonik/Code-Institute-Project-3/README.md

 3. **User Experience (UX)**: Emphasized the importance of user experience in application design, leading to a more intuitive and user-friendly interface.
 4. **Version Control**: Improved skills in version control using Git and GitHub.
 5. **Deployment**: Acquired knowledge in deploying web applications to cloud platforms like Heroku, managing environment variables, and ensuring the application runs smoothly in a production environment.

+### Future Enhancements

+ **Comment Liking**: Add features to allow users to like and interact with comments, fostering more engagement.
+ **Bug Fixes and Improvements**: Continue to identify and fix bugs, including the unresolved flash message issue, and make continuous improvements based on user feedback.